Yu Chen

 This course will explore machine learning methods with a discussion on their use in neuroscience.
 We will cover several aspects of machine learning, from classical methods to deep learning.

-By the end, you will be able to:
+By the end of this module, you will be able to:

 All lectures are recorded, but the labs will not be.